HL7/Vulcan-schedule-ig/input/pagecontent/unscheduled-activities.md

 Protocols routinely describe assessments that are only to be undertaken under certain circumstances (e.g., a pregnancy test)​ Additional assessments may be included in the SoA in order to account for special events that may arise.
 They may include:​
-* A need to repeated an Activity (e.g., additional blood draws)​
+* A need to repeat an Activity (e.g., additional blood draws)​
 * Event/Observation Triggered Activities (e.g., extra tests based on some lab result)​

 ### Use Case - Unscheduled Visits